 Want to save this post for later?
 Click Here to Pin It on Pinterest!

 Raw honey not only is a tasty natural sweetener, but it is anti-viral, antibacterial, and anti-fungal.
-It is easily is of the healthiest substances on earth.
+It is easily one of the healthiest substances on earth.
 Honey also is packed with nutrition.
 It contains significant amounts of vitamins B1, B2, B3, B5, B6, and C; along with magnesium, iron, potassium, calcium, sodium chlorine, thiamin, and phosphate.

 Under proper conditions, honey has an indefinite shelf life.
 In fact, honey has been discovered in good condition in Egyptian tombs that are 3,000 years old!
 According to National Geographic, humans have been using bee products, including honey and wax, for 9000 years or more.